remytuyeras/aces/README.md

 # FHE protocol

 Now that we have explored the features of the leveled FHE underlying ACES, let us illustrate the FHE protocol described in [section 5.3 of the research paper](https://arxiv.org/abs/2401.13255).
-Specifically, we want to consider a list ```array``` of non-encrypted data and its encrypted image.
-WE can illustrate this with the folloiwng lines of code.
+Specifically, we want to consider a list ```array``` of data and its encryption through ACES.
+We can illustrate this with the following lines of code.
 ```python
 >>> import random as rd
 >>> array = [rd.randint(0,5) for _ in range(8)]